Stephanie Kay Nutrition

 Author: Stephanie Kay

-This colourful bow tie pasta salad recipe works well as a simple side dish for a summer BBQ, potluck, or as a main course for a light lunch or dinner.
-Plus, it keeps well in the fridge so it makes for a great meal prep idea.
+This colorful bow tie pasta salad recipe works well as a simple side dish for a summer BBQ, potluck, or as a main course for a light lunch or dinner.
+Plus, it keeps well in the fridge, so it makes for a great meal prep idea.

 • Author: Stephanie Kay